 - Cut the butter into the flour in small slices.
 Using your hands, gently work the flour into the butter until the mixture becomes crumbly like coarse bread crumbs.

 - Pour in the milk, and still using your hands, work the mixture into a smooth dough ball.
 Once formed, knead the dough briefly for about 2 minutes.

 - Roll out dough on a clean, well-floured working surface as thinly as possible.
 Using a cookie or biscuit cutter, cut out round circles of dough and place on baking sheets.
 Continue rolling out dough and cutting out biscuits until all the dough is used.
 Using a fork or pastry docker, gently prick the tops of the biscuits before they enter the oven.

-- Place biscuits in the center rack of your oven and bake for 10-15 minutes, depending upon your oven.
+- Place biscuits in the center rack of your oven and bake for 10-15 minutes, depending upon your oven, or until they begin to turn golden brown.
 Serve immediately with a nice cup of tea or place on cooling racks to cool.
 Store in an air-tight container for 3-5 days.